sdziallas/comp55/docs/labs/12-A-Hash2.md

 by revisiting your repo page on github and clickong on the code section.
 There you will see the .project file still says ```COMP55HashMapsLab``` instead of ```hashmaps-lab-onzfonz```.
-From there I also want to point you to a new part that we are going to be using which is called github actions.
+This will also be your first experience using github actions.
 **Github actions** is a special part of github that will allow us to run tests every time that are code is committed.
 We are going to use this specifically to make sure that tests can be run.
 For us,
 we have an autograder here that can provide you with feedback on your commits.